froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

     - report/
 ```

-We'll keep all of our Galen test files in the _visual_ directory to distinguish them from any other types of testing you might do.
+We'll keep all of our Galen test files in the _visual_ directory to distinguish them from any other types of testing you might do in a project.

 ### Creating the spec file

 Now we can create our first spec file.
 We're going to name the file according to the identifier conventions that Pattern Lab uses for patterns.
 The reason for this will become clear when we come to test multiple patterns.

-In the case of the primary navigation molecule, the pattern's full identifier is `01-molecules-navigation-primary-nav`.
+In the case of the global header organism, the pattern's full identifier is `02-organisms-00-global-header`.
 You can find this for yourself by looking at the URL that's used when you open a pattern in a new window from the cog icon in the top right.

 Alternatively, you can construct the identifier yourself by using the format `[pattern-type-id]-[sub-pattern-type-id]-[pattern-name]`.
 Each identifier is simply an expansion of the path to the pattern from the _source/_patterns_ directory in your project.

-Now that we have the identifier, create a new file at`_test/visual/spec/01-molecules-navigation-primary-nav.gspec_`.
+Now that we have the identifier, create a new file at`_test/visual/spec/02-organisms-00-global-header.gspec_`.
 The _gspec_ suffix indicates that this is a Galen spec file.

 ### The structure of a spec file